The Beaney Art Museum and Library

 Saturday 9am to 5pm

-Closed Christmas Day and Boxing Day.
+Wednesday 24th and 31st December the museum will close at 4pm.
+Closed Christmas Day, Boxing Day and New Years Day.
 Circumstances may cause changes in opening times - please ring to check before making a special trip.

 Charges may apply for some special events and exhibitions.
 See our website for full details.